top of page

 -

-What is The Village Scholarship?The Village Scholarship (TVS) is a renewable scholarship designed for Black and Latino/Hispanic elementary school students from low-income households.
+What is The Village Scholarship?The Village Scholarship (TVS) is a renewable scholarship designed for private elementary school students from underserved and underrepresented communities in low-income households who are enrolled in PSV-partnering schools.
+These students align with PSV’s core value of promoting racial equity in the private school experience.
 TVS aims to increase racial diversity in local private schools and address the financial aid gap.
-2024 will serve as a pilot year for the initiative.
+The effort launched in January 2024 with its first cohort of the pilot, and we are now moving into the second year of the pilot initiative.

 -